songfarm-david/Peak-Theme/README.md

 # Peak-Theme
-The repository for the first Peak Websites WordPress Theme - a custom theme designed to make life easier - and sexy!
+The repository for the first Peak Websites WordPress Theme - a custom theme designed to make life easier - and sexier!